 All in all, we value this benefit at $150 per year, but it can be much higher if you frequently book hotel stays through the portal.
 These benefits are particularly beneficial when staying at independent hotels that aren’t tied to a traditional hotel status program.

-Hot Tip: Have you heard about Amex’s Fine Hotels and Resorts but also the Hotel Collection?
-Explore our comparison of the Amex Fine Hotels and Resorts vs. the Hotel Collections to see the differences and make sure you’re getting the most value out of both.
+Hot Tip: Have you heard about Amex’s Fine Hotels and Resorts, but also the Hotel Collection?
+Explore our comparison of the Amex Fine Hotels and Resorts vs. The Hotel Collection to see the differences and make sure you’re getting the most value out of both.

 10. Complimentary Rental Car Status and Benefits [$200+]

 Your Amex Business Platinum card includes car rental privileges at 3 major car rental companies: Avis, Hertz, and National.
 Some of these companies will give you full-blown rental car status and others will give you elite-like benefits and a hefty discount when you pay for your rental with your Amex Business Platinum card.

 Here’s a look at all of the Amex Business Platinum card’s rental car benefits:

 - Executive Area Access — Choose any car class (full-size and above) and only pay the mid-size rate.

 - Guaranteed Upgrades — Guaranteed upgrades on mid-sized vehicle rentals in the U.S. and Canada.